-Back when I was still blogging with blogger, I collaborated with Best Friend's For Frosting, and made some really fun projects for their site.
+Back when I was still blogging with bloggers, I collaborated with Best Friend’s For Frosting and made some really fun projects for their site.
 Now that I have my new blog up and running, I wanted to share the tutorials for those projects here.
 So, if you want to learn how to make a flamingo pinata, some awesome disco ball cake toppers, and a disco ball cake stand, keep on reading below!

 You can never go wrong decorating with flamingos and disco balls.
 In my opinion, these are two symbols that will never go out of style.
 Anytime you can incorporate them both into one theme, I say do it!

 This flamingo piñata is not just for parties.
 The added embellishments make it perfectly chic to hang in your home as decor.
 I mean, who would not want a flamingo piñata to dress up their living space?

 FLAMINGO PINATA MATERIALS:

 – Crepe Paper Streamers

 – Hot Glue and Extra Strength Glue Stick

 1. Draw and cut out your cardboard pieces.
 You will need 6 pieces total – two flamingo shapes, two wings, and two long strips for the sides.
 The side strips should equal the perimeter of your flamingo in length, and be as wide as you would like.

 2. Bend each cardboard strip a bit to give it some curve and flexibility.
 Starting at the tip of the tale, use dots of hot glue to attach the strips to the edge of your first flamingo piece.
 Once one side of the piñata is secure, poke a hole on the top of your piñata, and add the string for hanging.
 Then, seal it up by hot gluing the other flamingo piece down to the strip’s edge.